 The goal of this trip is to give our members insight into the world of Industrial Design in other parts of the world.
 Leading up to the trip, participants will attend guest lectures and/or symposia to gather background information to kick-start the research.
 During the trip participants will visit companies on a daily basis to see how Industrial Design is implemented in those places.
 What makes this trip special, apart from the research, is the fact it is an awesome and inspiring experience they will only have once during their time as a student.

 THE STUDY TOUR IS A ONCE IN A STUDY TIME OPPORTUNITY, AND OFFERS AN AWESOME, INFORMATIVE EXPERIENCE

 A great deal of money is needed to financially accommodate this trip for students.
 Participants will all fulfil a case study for a company.
 A case study is an assignment in which they get to put their knowledge into practice.
 Participants spend approximately 120 hours on case studies.
 Financial support for the trip is asked to compensate for the student’s time.

-Industrial Design students have completed assignments for multiple companies.
+Industrial Design Engineering students have completed assignments for multiple companies.
 These students are broadly oriented and can serve as an important addition to companies within different branches.
 They are creative and love visual work, have great insight into production methods and development stages as well as having experience with a large amount of software packages.